 I’m going to tell now why I think this book was extremely interesting and why I think it’s a has-to-have if one doesn’t know the basics of cryptos.

 It's not enough to gain a holistic, integral knowledge of the blockchains with articles from the web.
-Not for a newbie that doesn't know where to begin, anyway.
+Not for a newbie who doesn't know where to begin, anyway.

 Believe me, if I tell you that you’ll never achieve a competitive knowledge of this technology that is exhaustive without an introductory guide like this book.
 When it’s about cryptos, exhaustive knowledge is of the essence.

-I learned from this book that crypto business models are most of the time very similar between themselves, but factually that’s not always the case.
+I learned from this book that crypto business models are most of the time very similar, but factually that’s not always the case.
 Some are very innovative and different and this book goes a great length to let one know the differences and similarities.

 The last chapter even has ten case studies of blockchain-based projects to leave you thinking about the possibilities of this disruptive technology.

 Read it, and later Consult it

 This book was fun to read from start to finish, but the most important thing is that once you finish it, you can still use it for a long time as a reference book.

 In fact, like another For Dummies book, is up to you how you read it because For Dummies books make great reference material and they don’t need to be read from start to finish if one doesn’t think one should.